7 tips for enjoying a summer party with hearing lossHow to enjoy a summer party with hearing loss

 Summer parties are a joy – wonderful friends, balmy weather, delicious food and the great outdoors.
-Social gatherings can sometimes be difficult for people with hearing loss, but barbecues are easier to navigate than most parties.
+Social gatherings can sometimes be difficult for people with hearing loss, but barbecues and outdoor dinner parties can be easier to navigate than most parties.
 The outdoor location makes it easier to hear since the buzz of conversation is not bouncing around the hard surfaces of a restaurant or other indoor space.
 Barbecues are also typically more casual, with a variety of seating areas and alternative spots for conversation.
 If the first place you choose doesn't work, it is easy enough and quite socially acceptable to excuse yourself and find another.

 Here are my tips for getting the most out of summer barbecue parties.
 Please share yours in the comments.

 1. Find a good spot: Look for an area that is quiet and well lit, while avoiding places near speakers or other noisemakers like fans or A/C units.
 Try to sit with your back to the sun to avoid glare on people’s faces when lipreading.
 If conditions change, find a different spot.
 Seating at barbecues is usually casual, so moving about is perfectly fine.

 2. Bring ear protection: Outdoor parties, especially on big weekends like July 4th or Labor Day, may include fireworks.
 Use hearing protection and bring extra earplugs to share with friends and family.
 If there are fireworks, move as far away from the noise as possible to protect your hearing.
 You may want to remove your hearing aids during the display or watch from inside.

 3. Mix and mingle: Following a conversation around a large formal dining table is a challenge, but at a BBQ, seating is more fluid.
 Make the most of this opportunity to mix and mingle with different groups of people or enjoy a series of one-on-one conversations throughout the day.